 Partnering With the Pastor

-BCC
+Pastor Ed Forsythe and Board of Directors BCC

 BCC Bylaws Local Churches states, “the Pastor and the local administrative body (Board of Directors) ... are authorized to provide spiritual and administrative leadership in the local church.”
 Together, the Pastor and the Board as full partners provide leadership in the spiritual and administrative life of the church.
 Partnerships are relationships designed to put together complementary skills and abilities so that the end result is more effective than if either partner was out there alone.